tcaty/dockerhub-rate-limit-exporter/README.md

 * `simple` - simple example with one exporter instance in anonymous mode.
 * `auth-n-anon` - example with several exporter instances in anonymous and authenticated modes.

-Both of them provides provisioning grafana dashboard for rate limit metrics.
+Both of them provide provisioning grafana dashboard for rate limit metrics.
 It looks like this:

 ![Без имени](https://github.com/tcaty/dockerhub-rate-limit-exporter/assets/79706809/ffbb3050-33ae-45a4-bceb-c3eba45c84c4)